Falling Slowly

+Glen Hansard and Markéta Irglová during a show in Derry, Northern Ireland in April 2006.

 "Falling Slowly" is an indie folk/indie rock song written, composed and performed by Glen Hansard and Markéta Irglová.
 It was featured on the soundtrack of the 2007 Irish musical romance film Once, which starred Hansard and Irglová, and for which it won the Academy Award for Best Original Song at the 80th Academy Awards.
 The song was also recorded by Hansard's band The Frames.

 History

 The song was written and composed while Once was in production.
 The film's director and screenwriter, John Carney, developed the script around songs which Hansard and Irglová had provided to him.
 In the movie, the duo play the song in the Waltons Music shop across from the George's Street Arcade in Dublin, with Hansard on guitar and Irglová on piano.
 The couple performed it at gigs in various European venues over the next two years.
 Versions appeared in 2006 on two albums: The Cost, which Hansard's band The Frames recorded and released, and The Swell Season, an album on which Hansard and Irglová collaborated.

 According to the "First Showing" article:

 After almost getting her acceptance speech skipped and almost not getting to say a word for her acceptance at the 2008 ceremony after their Oscar win, Irglova made a speech about the song in which at the end of the speech she says, "This song was written from a perspective of hope, and hope at the end of the day connects us all, no matter how different we are..."